Black Mountain (Michigan)

 Black Mountain is a large hill in Presque Isle County, Michigan.
-Located 11 miles north of Onaway, Michigan, the mountain is a popular recreational activity site and is part of the state-owned Black Mountain Forest Recreation Area, which is operated by the Michigan Department of Natural Resources.
+Located 10 miles north of Onaway, Michigan, the mountain is a popular recreational activity site and is part of the state-owned Black Mountain Forest Recreation Area, which is operated by the Michigan Department of Natural Resources.

 History

 Black Mountain and the range in which it is situated were created by the glacial movement of the last major ice age.
 Nearby, Woodland Lake was also created by these glaciers.
 The area was inhabited by Native Americans until around 1800, when settlers from New England established "Ore Creek," which later became known as "Brighton."
 Gradually, the areas around Black Mountain have been developed.
 The Brighton area is now home to over 7000 people; Black Mountain lies in a residential zone of varying density.
 Due to deforestation, erosion has become an increasingly severe problem on parts of the mountain.

 Beginning in the 1990s, the property around Black Mountain was developed; this process continues today.
 The road next to the mountain was extended.
 To date, two houses have been built at the base of the mountain.
-In addition, several lots surrounding the mountain are currently for sale.
 The owners of the mountain have donated the land to the state of Michigan and it is now a state park.